VebjornG/Netflix-rebuild-react/README.md

 # Firebase Connectivity

 In order to authenticate the user I use Firebase as the backend which can be set up [here](https://firebase.google.com/).
-The resulting Firebase configuration looks something like the (incomplete) example below in which `const` is to be included in
+The resulting Firebase configuration looks something like the (incomplete) example below in which `config` is to be included in
 `/src/index.js`.

 ```javascript